How It Works

 Audio XX uses two separate models: one to describe what you value as a listener, and another to describe what equipment sounds like.

-When you ask for a recommendation, the advisory engine bridges the two — it evaluates how a component or system change would move your setup relative to what you actually care about.
-That bridge is what makes the guidance personal rather than generic.
+When you ask for a recommendation, the advisory engine bridges the two — it evaluates how a component or system change would move your setup relative to what you actually care about, and names the trade-offs involved.
+That bridge is what makes the guidance system-level rather than component-level.

 Listener Profile